rikvermeulen/lightning/README.md

 - Run tests on pull request with GitHub Actions
 - Absolute Imports using `@` prefix
 - VSCode configuration: Debug, Settings, Tasks and extension for PostCSS, ESLint, Prettier, TypeScript
+  @next/font – Optimize custom fonts and remove external network requests for improved performance

 ## 📦 Expansion Pack

 Easily install common libraries, additional components, and configs with `create lightning-app@latest` command.

-- Unit Testing with Vitest and React Testing Library
+- Unit Testing with [Vitest]() and React Testing Library
 - PWA with Workbox and Next-PWA plugin
-- NextAuth for authentication
+- Handle user authentication with [Auth.js]() with providers like Google, Twitter, GitHub.
+  – [Framer Motion]() library for React to animate components with ease
+- [Vercel Analytics]() Track unique visitors, pageviews, and more in a privacy-friendly way

 ## 👨🏻‍💻 Getting started